MiroKeimioniemi/digital-fabrication-portfolio/content/post/week-9/index.md

 ![Headphone jack diagram](headphone-jack.webp)

-I had wired the components according to this without questioning but it turned out during testing that, for my speaker at least, one of the wires should be wired to the tip and the other to the sleeve, not the ring.
+I had wired the components according to this without questioning but it turned out during testing that, for my speaker at least, one of the wires should be wired to the tip and the other to the sleeve (which in the above picture is labeled "Ground"), not the ring (labeled "Right Audio").
 This I discovered by the below code producing no sound when the speaker was plugged into the socket.
 However, when I touched the abovementioned parts with the wires separately, the expected noise was produced.
 This means that either someone has wired the jack funnily or then one should not blindly believe everything they read on the internet, no matter how simple seeming.
 Next time I shall remember to conduct even more testing, even on the seemingly easy and straightforward parts.

 The code used for the audio test was the following, modified for the board, from Kris's example repository: